-Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Drs.
-Stewart and Michael perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dental implant placement is a team effort between an Oral and Maxillofacial Surgeon and a restorative dentist.
+Dr. Stewart and Dr. Michael perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
-Your dentist will also make any temporary prosthesis needed during the implant process.
-Close coordination with your restorative dentist will help to achieve the best outcome in this team approach to implant dentistry.